checkr/oauth-docs/checkr_oauth_integration_guide.md

 See `./checkr_webhooks_api.md` for a full guide.

 ### 3.2 Packages
 You may want to have a dynamic way of creating and listing a report's package on a per-account basis.
-We will automatically create default packages for an end user's account, but you can also add additional packages.
-To do so, you will need to manage `Package`s of every end user's authorized account by making requests to our Packages API using the end user's `access_token`.
+To add packages, you will need to manage `Package`s of every end user's authorized account by making requests to our Packages API using the end user's `access_token`.
+If you are using a test `client_id` and test `client_secret`, we will automatically create test default packages for an end user's account.
+The default packages are `tasker_standard`, `tasker_pro`, `driver_standard`, and `driver_pro`.
+See more details about the package types [here](https://docs.checkr.com/#report).

 See `./checkr_packages_api.md` for a full guide.